 Who doesn’t love a pot pie?
 Marie Calendar’s frozen Chicken Pot Pies were my favorite in college.
 I remember eating them for lunch and dinner while studying for final exams and the Law School Admissions Test.
 Thankfully, I have a delicious, plant-based chick’n pot pie recipe that is easy and perfect for the holiday season. … Continue reading Holiday Chick’n Pot Pie

-Persian Baklavah Cake
+Vegan Persian Baklava Cake

 Love trumps hate; let’s eat cake and celebrate.
 Today, I celebrate for women.
 Today, I celebrate for immigrants.
 Today, I celebrate for refugees.
 Today, I celebrate for children.
 Today, I celebrate for Black lives.
 Today, I celebrate for democracy.
 Today, I celebrate for science.
 Today, I celebrate for breaking barriers.
-Today, I celebrate for human … Continue reading Persian Baklavah Cake
+Today, I celebrate for human … Continue reading Vegan Persian Baklava Cake

 How my Religion Helps me be Vegan